Is lending money legal?

 Can I lend money to a friend and charge interest?

 Yes, you can, but the tax ramifications can be tricky and complicated.
-You would have made interest on the money if you had kept it an interest-bearing account, and that’s one good reason to charge interest.
-However, casual lenders could unwittingly cause themselves tax headaches down the road if they don’t structure their loans wisely, get all of the details in writing, and have the written agreement signed by the lender(s) and lendee(s).
-Ask a lawyer if you’d like to set up your loan agreement to avoid costly mistakes in the future.
+You would have made interest on the money if you had kept it in an interest-bearing account, and that's one good reason to charge interest.
+However, casual lenders could unwittingly cause themselves tax headaches down the road if they don't structure their loans wisely, get all of the details in writing, and have the written agreement signed.
+You may want to ask a lawyer for help if you'd like to set up a loan agreement with interest.

-Should I avoid lending money because of potential legal conflicts?
+Should I avoid lending money because of potential legal trouble?

 It all depends.
-Consider your financial situation and goals:
+Lending money to family or friends can quickly create friction in those relationships.
+Consider your financial situation, relationships, and goals:

 - Can you afford to tie up this money?